 Who is karyomapping for?

-You may know that you are a carrier of a genetic disorder because you already have an affected child or you may be aware of a family history of the disorder and have had your DNA tested to confirm that you carry a defective gene.
+You may know that you are a carrier of a genetic disorder.
+You may already have an affected child, be aware of a family history of the disorder, or have had your DNA tested to confirm that you carry a defective gene.

-Karyomapping is a new technique that allows couples, known to be carriers of an inherited condition, to avoid passing on that disorder on to their offspring.
+Karyomapping is a technique that allows couples – known to be carriers of an inherited condition – to avoid passing on that disorder on to their offspring.
 The technique works by screening embryos for the problem before implantation in the womb (uterus) – a technique called preimplantation genetic diagnosis or PGD for short.

 PGD greatly reduces the chance that a fetus will be affected by the genetic disorder and consequently it is much less likely that termination of a pregnancy will need to be considered or that an affected child will be born.